-Of course, our paper bags are recyclable too and can go with mixed household paper recycling curbside collection.
+Of course, our paper bags (including those with a plastic liner) are recyclable too and can go with mixed household paper recycling curbside collection.

-SPILLERS as a brand under the umbrella of Mars Petcare is aligned to the MARS™ Sustainable in a Generation Plan.
+The SPILLERS brand is owned by Mars and is aligned to the MARS™ Sustainable in a Generation Plan.

 The plan addresses key areas of the United Nation’s Sustainable Development Goals and features ambitious goals informed by science.
 The plan focuses on three key areas — Healthy Planet, Thriving People and Nourishing Wellbeing.